University to expand mental health awareness resources at Fresh Check Day

 “I want everyone to be aware of the Nine out of 10 pledge we ask participants to take.
 When you take the pledge, you are agreeing to learn, be aware, speak up, reach out and do what you can to help someone, and that often involves knowing what resources are available.”

 There’s an important sense of unity with Fresh Check Day.
-It’s all about community members looking out for each other, keeping an eye out warning signs and providing the support to potentially save a life.
+It’s all about community members looking out for each other, keeping an eye out for warning signs and providing the support to potentially save a life.

 “Everyone plays a role in suicide prevention," Pellitteri said.